 Here we will share ideas that will help make gathering around the table enjoyable and meaningful for all members of your family and we invite you to share your ideas and what have worked – and not worked for you.

-We have created a live timer that displays the elapsed time since the start of Russia’s invasion of Ukraine.
-It is a reminder of the lives lost and suffering it has caused.
+This live timer displays the elapsed time since Russia invaded Ukraine.
+It is a reminder of the lives lost and suffering.

 The timer will continue until the war ends.